- INSPIRATION

 I want to build more in wood!
 And there is no better way for us to actively influence carbon dioxide emissions than to propose wood as the first choice for all of our projects.
 Naturally, we are no strangers to other materials but these days we begin with timber as the framing material unless the customer specifically requests something else.

 This decision reinforces the impression of a pioneering company that has the courage to take the lead.
 Experience has shown that those who have acquired this knowledge can bring benefits to everyone involved.
-Gert Wingårdh draws a parallel with the issue of the accessibility adaption of buildings that took off around 20 years ago, when architectural practices were criticised for failing to take the issue sufficiently seriously in implementing their projects.
+Gert Wingårdh draws a parallel with the issue of the accessibility adaption of buildings that took off around 20 years ago, when architectural practices were criticized for failing to take the issue sufficiently seriously in implementing their projects.

 “We took that criticism on board, did our research and learned a great deal above and beyond the statutory requirements, which in turn meant that we could actively question our clients.
 It became apparent that by having superior knowledge we could also often get our own way,” he explains.